jackfiszr/pl2xl/README.md

   DataFrames are empty.
 - Options for customizing headers, autofit, and table styling when writing Excel files.
+- Exposes the `workbook` object for further customization using the ExcelJS API through the `options.withWorkbook` parameter.
 - Ensured strict type safety with TypeScript best practices.

 ---